 But you shouldn’t concern yourself too much about VRAM size in the first place.
 AMD and NVIDIA do a lot of careful planning to decide how much VRAM they’ll put onto their graphics cards.

-It wouldn’t make any sense to combine a low-end GPU with a bucketload of VRAM.
+Combining a low-end GPU with a bucketload of VRAM wouldn’t make sense.

 How much VRAM they can put is predetermined by the memory bus size.